CRABAPPLES: A TREE FOR ALL SEASONS

 And finally, my third book, Floret Farm’s Discovering Dahlias: A Guide to Growing and Arranging Magnificent Blooms, does a deep dive into one of the most beloved cut flowers—dahlias.
 In addition to sharing all of my secrets to successfully growing dahlias, this book also features 360 of my very favorite varieties organized by color and also includes a chapter on breeding your own new dahlias, plus how to save your seed.

-Over on the Floret Books page, you can watch a short video that Chris and I filmed about each book, plus you can learn more about the bonus gifts that we created to go alongside them.
+Over on the Floret Books page, you can watch a short video that Chris and I filmed about each book.

 Mini Courses